 This was a fun little afternoon project to make a GoPro Mount for a Shoei Motorcycle helmet.

-While the results may appear quite simple, this little mounting bracket and camera arm took the better part of a day to design and fabricate.
+While the results may appear quite simple, this little mounting bracket and camera arm took the better part of an afternoon to design and fabricate.

 This is design in its most raw form: an idea is born, and 6 hours later, the product is being tested.